AdobeDocs/campaign-classic.en/help/delivery/using/creating-seed-addresses.md

    ![](assets/s_ncs_user_seedlist_folder_is_model.png)

    Addresses stored in this folder may now be used as address templates.
-You can import them into deliveries or campaigns and adapt them based on the specific needs of the concerned deliveries and campaigns (see [Add seed addresses](../../delivery/using/adding-seed-addresses.md)).
+You can import them into deliveries or campaigns and adapt them based on the specific needs of the concerned deliveries and campaigns (see [Adding seed addresses](../../delivery/using/adding-seed-addresses.md)).